 Why should you secure a formal pre-approval?

 Securing a formal pre-approval is the only way to make sure you can negotiate confidently with property sellers, or at auction.
-Without a signed letter, some sellers and real estate agents will not accept your offer, as they can not guarantee you will obtain the necessary finance.
+Without a signed letter, some sellers and real estate agents won’t accept your offer, as they can’t guarantee that you’ll obtain the necessary finance.

-Pre-approval is not necessarily a guarantee of financing, and there are a number of banks and lenders who tend to be unreliable.
+Pre-approval isn’t necessarily a guarantee of financing, and there are a number of banks and lenders who tend to be unreliable.
 You can find out more on our page about how reliable your pre-approval is.

 What does the approval process involve?